infochimps-sales/smart-maintenance-demo/README.md

 Each operating engine also generate earnings at a rate of $1000/day, while engines that are being maintained instead generate modest expenses (-$200/day), with failed engines generating larger expenses (-$2000/day) while in the shop for repairs.
-The following shows that operating these engines in _run-to-fail_ mode is very expensive, resulting in cumulative losses of -$13M by time t=200.
+The following plots show that operating these engines in _run-to-fail_ mode is very expensive, resulting in cumulative losses of -$13M by time t=200.
 This plot also shows that operating these engines using a _scheduled-maintenance_ strategy is a wash, with earnings nearly balancing expenses.